-Each year there is a trip to France offered to KS3: either a trip to Northern France to take part in a variety of cultural, sporting and historical activities, as well as having the opportunity to practise their spoken French or a French and PE trip to the Ardeche, including cultural activities and water sports.
+Each year there is a trip to France offered to KS3: either a trip to Northern France (Normandy) with History, to take part in a variety of cultural, and historical activities, as well as having the opportunity to practise their spoken French or a French and PE trip to the Ardeche, including cultural activities and water sports.
 These visits provide an essential opportunity for students to use their French in real life situations.

-We also always take part in activities in class for European Day of Languages in September.
+We also always take part in a range of activities for European Day of Languages in September.

 This year, for the first time, we are lucky enough to be inviting a French theatre company into school to perform an interactive production in French for all KS3 and KS4 students to enjoy.